AustralianBioCommons/ables/resources.md

 ### Centrally supported tools and software through NCI (`/apps`)

-Details about software available through the NCI are available [here](https://opus.nci.org.au/display/Help/5.+Software+Applications)
+Details about software available through NCI are available [here](https://opus.nci.org.au/display/Help/5.+Software+Applications)

 ### Shared repository of tools and software

 ABLeS projects at NCI have access to the `Australian BioCommons Tools and Workflows project`, in project allocation `if89`.
-This is a repository of popular tools, containers and workflows that can be used by anyone in the NCI user.
+This is a repository of popular tools, containers and workflows that can be used by anyone in the NCI system.
 Anyone from an NCI project can contribute to `if89` and add more tools that will be shared with others.

 Details on if89 are available at **[if89 page](/ables/if89/)**